Non-Deictic Time II: Determiners

 Regarding particles, deictic expressions never take the temporal に1, but they do have the potential of being topicalized with は (Ex.
 4).

 As for non-deictic expressions, despite being characterized as taking に, this is not always the case.
-In fact, several factors can actually prevent this from being so.
+In fact, several factors can prevent に from being used in tandem.

 ii.
 Topicalizing a non-deictic expression often results in に being dropped because the particle は heightens its adverbial nature.

 iii.
-When a deictic expression modifies a non-deictic expression, に ought not be present except when a contrast is being made – Ex.
-12 – or when there is a clear reference point like a date on a calendar or when telling time – Ex.
-14.
+When a deictic expression modifies a non-deictic expression, に ought not be present except when a contrast is being made with another time period (Ex.
+12) or when there is a clear reference point like a date on a calendar or when telling time—Exs.
+14-15.

-v.
-When the main clause describes a condition versus an action, non-deictic expressions are not used with に because they are viewed as adverbs qualifying the nature of said state of being – Ex.
+vi.
+When the main clause describes a condition versus an action, non-deictic expressions are not used with に because they are viewed as adverbs qualifying the nature of said state of being—Ex.
 5.

 Comparison Note: English poses a similar problem to these scenarios in that “at/on/in” need not always be paired with non-deictic expressions either (Ex.
 6).

-Since the presence or absence of に is not a clear indicator as to whether a time phrase is deictic or non-deictic, which determiners that are used can be relied on as an indicator.
+Since に is not a clear indicator as to whether a time phrase is deictic or non-deictic, determiners serve as a more reliable indicator.
 Meaning, what corresponds to “this,” “that,” etc. will change accordingly.

 4. 今週(は)、株価が下落した。(Deictic)